MoritzLost/ProcessWireDev/site/05-data-structures-and-workflows/01-processwire-content-management-framework.md

 When starting out with ProcessWire, it's easy to fall into the trap of using [Select Options](https://processwire.com/docs/fields/select-options-fieldtype/) fields for page options with a limited, pre-defined set of possible values.
 Taxonomies such as categories or tags are a perfect example of this.
 The downside of having all possible values defined in the field options is that editors can't change them independently (alongside with a couple of other issues, including limited API access).
 A better representation for taxonomies are page templates.
 Usually you'll want to create two templates for a new taxonomy.
 Using post categories for a blog as an example:

 - One `category` template that only needs a title.
-Each category page will represent one post category, so there will be multiple category pages such as *News*, *Events*, et c.
+Each category page will represent one post category, so there will be multiple category pages such as *News*, *Events*, etc.
 - One template that is the root page of the `category` pages in the page tree.
 I like to name those `category-index`, predictably.

 You'll want to set the `category-index` template to allow only one page, and only allow `category` pages as children.
 Likewise, category pages will allow only the `category-index` template as the parent page.
 If you want to create a hierarchical taxonomy, you could also allow category pages as children of other category pages.